SSWConsulting/SSW.Rules.Content/rules/ask-clients-approval/rule.md

 Requesting a client's initials is encouraged for all projects, but **required** for fixed-price projects as their initials on the original specifications would show that everyone was aligned and approved the specifications.

 - If the client pushes back _"Why am I signing it?"_ reply with:
   _"This is not a legal document but a good practice to do before we start coding.
 It is cheaper to change the mockups now.
-Changing the code once it is written is much more expensive."_
+Fixing changes with the UI now, can save a lot of money later."_

 :::